deckaddict/a-ti-den/README.md

 The Google Play Store contains quite a few emulators for TI-83.
 As far as I've found out, only one of them (Wabbitemu) has officially support to load 83p files.
 I have however not managed to get it working good enough.

 Instead I prefer the more lean application called AndieGraph.
-This app is no longer available on the play store but its source code is available here [https://github.com/dgmltn/AndieGraph].
+This app is no longer available on the play store but its source code is available here (https://github.com/dgmltn/AndieGraph).

 This emulator is based on AlmostTI.
 Although it doesn't feature a way to load 83p files it uses an external RAM file that can be manipulated.

+The source is structured for the IntelliJ Android IDE but can be tweaked to work on your device for AIDE.

 You will need your own ROM-file for the emulator.
 </details>